jessykiruba29/_Aura_/README.md

 13\.
 Project Objective
 ----------------------

-SmartCap aims to provide an affordable and scalable AI-powered assistive solution that enhances independence and situational awareness for visually impaired individuals.
+Aura aims to provide an affordable and scalable AI-powered assistive solution that enhances independence and situational awareness for visually impaired individuals.